How to Break Up with Your Internet Provider in 5 Easy Steps

 If you’re planning to install your new internet yourself, it can often go much quicker, though you might have to wait for your equipment to be shipped to your house.

 Step 5: Tell your old provider goodbye

 Once your new internet connection is up and running, it’s time to break up with your old ISP for good.
-Customer service reps will often pressure you to stay and offer discounts or perks if you do.
+When you call the provider to cancel your service, customer service reps will often pressure you to stay and offer discounts or perks if you do.

 Of course, if your new service is already up and running, these offers aren’t very persuasive.
 Plus, if you’ve already called customer service, you’ve probably heard all these offers before, so you don’t have to worry about missing out on some incredible deal.

 So, there you have it—breaking up with your internet provider can be that easy.
 Now you can finally get the online experience you’ve always wanted.

 Peter Christiansen writes about satellite internet, rural connectivity, livestreaming, and parental controls for HighSpeedInternet.com.
 Peter holds a PhD in communication from the University of Utah and has been working in tech for over 15 years as a computer programmer, game developer, filmmaker, and writer.
 His writing has been praised by outlets like Wired, Digital Humanities Now, and the New Statesman.